syabruk/homebrewed_search/README.md

 #### Standard

-Splits input string by spaces and punctuation.
+Splits an input string by space and punctuation.

 ```ruby
 text_field :body, tokenizer: :standard